Flow-augmentation III: Complexity dichotomy for Boolean CSPs parameterized by the number of unsatisfied constraints: Introduction

 Now, a simple submodularity argument shows that the first (closest to $s$) minimum $st$-cut $Z_0$ (where only edges $e(B,P)$ for some $B \in \bundles$ and $P \in \witnessflow$ are deletable) has the correct structure: its edges are partitioned among bundles as guessed.
 If $Z_0$ is a solution, we return \yes; note that this is the step where we crucially rely on the instance being unweighted.
 Otherwise, there is a clause $C \in \pairs$ violated by $Z_0$.
 It is either indeed violated by the sought solution $Z$ or there is $v \in C$ that is not reachable from $s$ in $G-Z$.
 We guess which option happens: In the first case, we delete the bundle containing $C$, decrease $k$ by one, and restart the algorithm.
 In the second case, we guess $v$ and add a crisp arc $(v,t)$, increasing the size of a minimum $st$-cut, and restart the algorithm.
 This concludes the overview of the algorithm; note that the last branching step is an analog of the core branching step of the \textsc{Digraph Pair Cut} algorithm of~\cite{KratschW20}.

 \paragraph{Dichotomy completion.} Finally, in order to complete the dichotomy we need to show that the above two algorithms cover all interesting cases.
+In this task, we have significant help from the structure of \emph{Post's lattice}~\cite{PostsLattice41}.
+This is a structural result that precisely characterizes the expressive power of every Boolean language under a notion of expressive power known as \emph{pp-definitions}.
+While this structure is too coarse to preserve the FPT status of \MinSAT{\Gamma}, it is very useful as a starting point.
+Indeed, previous work on CSP dichotomies for Boolean languages, such as Bonnet et al.~\cite{BonnetELM-arXiv}, have frequently used this tool; see Creignou et al.~\cite{CreignouKV08post}.

 Section~\ref{sec:dichotomy} contains full proofs for completeness, but for the purposes of this overview we can start from a result from the extended preprint version of a paper of Bonnet et al.~\cite{BonnetELM-arXiv}.
 Specifically, they show that for any language $\Gamma$ that is not IHS-B or bijunctive, \MinSAT{\Gamma} does not even admit a constant-factor approximation in FPT time, parameterized by $k$.
-Clearly, there in particular cannot exist exact FPT-algorithms for such languages, hence we may assume that $\Gamma$ is bijunctive or IHS-B. By a structural observation, we show that either $\Gamma$ implements positive and negative assignments, i.e., constraints $(x=1)$ and $(x=0)$, or \WeightedMinSAT{\Gamma} is trivial in the sense that setting all variables to 1 (respectively to 0) is always optimal.
+Clearly, there in particular cannot exist exact FPT algorithms for such languages, hence we may assume that $\Gamma$ is bijunctive or IHS-B. By a structural observation, we show that either $\Gamma$ implements positive and negative assignments, i.e., constraints $(x=1)$ and $(x=0)$, or \WeightedMinSAT{\Gamma} is trivial in the sense that setting all variables to 1 (respectively to 0) is always optimal.
 Hence we assume that $\Gamma$ implements assignments.
-Furthermore, recall that our basic W[1]-hard constraints are $R_4(a,b,c,d) \equiv (a=b) \land (c=d)$ or its variants with one or both equalities replaced by implications.
+Furthermore, recall that our basic \classWone-hard constraints are $R_4(a,b,c,d) \equiv (a=b) \land (c=d)$ or its variants with one or both equalities replaced by implications.